 Listed below is our expected schedule for the next few months:

-Prison Journalism Project has worked with high school and college classes that have incorporate service work for us into class curriculums.
+PJP has occasionally worked with high school and college classes that have incorporated service work for us into class curriculums.
 We also have worked with service organizations, who participated as a group.
-To inquire, contact us at firstname.lastname@example.org.
+To inquire, contact us at email@example.com.

 If you are interested in partnering with us in a different way, visit our Collaborate With Us page.